kilroyandy/wedding-docusaurus/wedding/docs/reception.md

 ## Dinner - 6.30 pm to 8.00 pm

-A tasty evening meal for all with plenty of wine in the Whitworth Gallery restaraunt.
+A tasty evening meal for all with plenty of wine in the Whitworth Gallery restaurant.

 ## Band and Dance - 8.00 pm to 9.00 pm